 As defensive coordinator, his unit constantly has ranked statistically among the top of all of NCAA Division III and in 2012 they led were No. 1 in total defense, No. 1 in scoring defense and No. 1 in rushing defense while posting six consecutive shutouts.

 He has been a part of 10 of Mount Union's 11 national championships as either a player (2) or coach (8).

 A 1998 graduate of Mount Union, he was a four-year letterwinner (1994-97) at defensive end for the Purple Raiders, a member of two National Championship teams (1996 & 1997) and earned All-OAC honors during his senior year 1997.

 During his playing career, Kehres totaled 62 hits and 12 tackles for loss, and he was a key member of the special teams unit.
 He was part of a 1997 defense that led all of Division III in fewest points allowed (5.6 ppg) and rushing defense (48.6 ypg) while posting five shutouts and setting a Raider single-season mark for sacks in a season (53 in 10 regular season games).

 He spent a year coaching at Austintown Fitch High School, earned his master's degree from Ashland University then returned to Mount Union in 2000.

-He and his wife, Lindsay, have two sons, Evan and Bo.
+He and his wife, Lindsay, have three sons, Evan, Bo and Jackson.